The Trees of Evermore, Forevermore, Nevermore

 “I’m coming,” he called to the trees, speaking with them as naturally as ever he did his own family.
 After all, he spent equally as much, and often more pleasurable, time amidst the woods.

-He stumbled, but regained his balance.
+He stumbled and barely regained his balance.
 Where did that root come from?

 Some said the forest was alive, old, and angry in its age.
 Jared shook off the thought.
 “Just more of their scary tales,” he told himself.
 “Fairy tales to keep children from going so far.”
 Shadows shifted from behind two large trees he passed between.
 My imagination.
 The feeling of being watched persisted, prickling at the nape of his neck.
 He glanced over his shoulder so frequently he ran face-first into a branch.